cityandwool/danryland/_posts/2017-05-06-how-to-focus-on-your-vision.markdown

 Has your vision changed?
 If so, it's ok.
 Write down your new vision.

-Repeating this process can help you priorities your vision.
+Repeating this process can help you prioritise your vision.

 How have you changed things in your life to increase your drive?